6 Reasons a Motorcycle Lawyer Might Decline Your Case

-In my column from a couple of weeks back, I mentioned how frustrating the process of filing a claim can be if you’re not entirely sure of the steps you should be taking to assemble a strong case.
-But just imagine how frustrating it would be if no lawyer will take you on as a client in the first place.
+I know how frustrating the process of filing a claim can be if you’re not entirely sure of the steps you should be taking to assemble a strong case.
+And it can be even more frustrating if no motorcycle lawyer will take your case.

 Even if you believe you have a strong claim, there is absolutely no requirement that any motorcycle accident lawyer accept it.
 And if several turn you down, it may be an indication that your claim isn’t as strong as you think it is.

 Obviously, I cannot speak to exactly why another law firm might reject a case, but I can give you a few reasons I’ve turned down potential clients in the past.

 If you are wondering if you have an actionable case, call Lee Gaber, at 888-292-5352, 365 days a year.

 Why an Accident Lawyer Might Reject Your Case

 And Tips to Make It More Likely They’ll Accept It

 It’s outside his or her area of expertise –